 Large amounts of bacteria are present in the colon.
 Bacteria work to break down any remaining undigested food materials.
 The colon also absorbs water and transports the remaining waste to the rectum, where it’s expelled as stool.

-However, a person with a redundant colon has an abnormally long colon, especially in the final section (called descending colon).
-A redundant colon also has additional loops or twists.
+However, a person with a redundant colon has an abnormally long colon, especially in the final section (called the descending colon).
+A redundant colon often has additional loops or twists.